bfeher/BFRadialWaveView/README.md

 /** The diameter of the view (including progress circle). */
 @property (nonatomic, readonly) CGFloat diameter;

+/** The UIColor to set the progress circle to.
+Default is the same as the circleColor passed into the initializer or the setup. */
+@property (nonatomic) UIColor *progressCircleColor;

-/** The color to set the success checkmark to.
+/** The UIColor to set the success checkmark to.
 By default it is the same as the circleColor passed into the initializer or the setup. */
-@property UIColor *checkmarkColor;
+@property (nonatomic) UIColor *checkmarkColor;

-/** The color to set the failure cross to.
+/** The UIColor to set the failure cross to.
 By default it is the same as the circleColor passed into the initializer or the setup. */
-@property UIColor *crossColor;
+@property (nonatomic) UIColor *crossColor;

 /** An NSArray of colors to use for disco mode.
 By default it is the rainbow. */
 @property (nonatomic) NSArray *discoColors;